 Each scholarship fund has specific eligibility criteria that were defined by the donor when the fund was established.
-Please read through the specific criteria to see if you are eligible for any of the scholarships and apply by the deadline.
+Students should read through the specific criteria to see if they are eligible for any of the scholarships and apply by the deadline.

 How do I apply?

-Visit the main scholarship page on our website to read the full scholarship description and access the scholarship application once it becomes available online on January 1, 2018.
+Visit the main scholarship page on our website to read the full scholarship description and access the scholarship application once it becomes available online on January 1, 2019.
 Students can apply for the spring scholarship cycle after receiving fall transcripts.
 Applications will now be available online via Community Force, which can be accessed through the HCCF scholarship website.
 Students must fill out their own applications.

 When is the deadline?